CSCfi/csc-env-julia/README.md

 The Julia environment module makes `julia` command available by prepending the `bin` directory to `PATH` and `man julia` command available by prepending the `share/man` directory to `MANPATH`.
 The environment module also defines the depot and load paths that control Julia's [code loading](https://docs.julialang.org/en/v1/manual/code-loading/) mechanism.
 We can populate Julia's [`DEPOT_PATH`](https://docs.julialang.org/en/v1/base/constants/#Base.DEPOT_PATH) constant by setting `JULIA_DEPOT_PATH` environment variable and Julia' [`LOAD_PATH`](https://docs.julialang.org/en/v1/base/constants/#Base.LOAD_PATH) constant by setting `JULIA_LOAD_PATH` environment variable.
-The module appends a user-specific depot directory (`$HOME/.julia`), a site-specific shared depot directory and Julia-specific shared depot directory (`share/julia`) to the depot path.
+The module appends a user-specific depot directory (`$HOME/.julia`), a site-specific shared depot directory, and Julia-specific shared depot directory (`share/julia`) to the depot path.
-The module appends the current environment, default environment, standard library and site-specific shared environment directory to the load path.
+The module appends the current environment (`@`), default environment (`@v#.#`), standard library (`@stdlib`) and site-specific shared environment directory to the load path.

 ## Installing shared packages
-We must add the modulefiles to the modulepath to make them available on the current shell session.
-Then, we can load the environment for installing shared Julia packages and install packages by running scripts inside the `packages` directory.
+We can load the environment for installing shared Julia packages and install packages by running scripts inside the `packages` directory.
 Finally, we must instantiate the packages using the instantiate script.

 Puhti: